-The Greatest Common Factor (GCF) of two numbers is the largest possible number that divides both the numbers exactly.
+The greatest common factor (GCF) of two numbers is the largest possible number that divides both the numbers exactly.
 The properties of GCF are GCF of two or more numbers divides each of the numbers without a remainder, GCF of two or more numbers is a factor of each of the numbers, GCF of two or more numbers is always less than or equal to each of the numbers, and GCF of two or more prime numbers is 1 always.
 Let us learn more about the GCF formula along with the solved examples.

-Solved Examples GCF Formula
+Examples Using GCF Formula

 Example 1: What is the GCF of 30 and 42?
 Solve by using the GCF formula.